AndyQ/NFCPassportReader/readme.md

 mrzKey = "12345678898012772508315"
 ```

-Then on an instance of PassportReader, call the readPassport method passing in the mrzKey, and a completion block.
+Then on an instance of PassportReader, call the readPassport method passing in the mrzKey, the datagroups to read and a completion block.
 e.g.

 ```
-passportReader.readPassport(mrzKey: mrzKey, completed: { (error) in
+passportReader.readPassport(mrzKey: mrzKey, tags: [.COM, .DG1, .DG2], completed: { (error) in
    ...
 }
 ```

+Currently the datagroups supported are: COM, DG1, DG2

 This will then handle the reading of the passport, and image and will call the completion block either with an TagError error if there was an error of some kind, or nil if successful.